The Key Terms You Must Know

 Network

-The set of doctors, hospitals, and providers that have contracted with your insurer at negotiated rates.
+The set of doctors, hospitals, and providers contracted with your insurer at negotiated rates.
 In-network care costs significantly less than out-of-network.
 With an HMO, out-of-network is usually not covered at all.
-Always confirm a provider is in-network before scheduling non-emergency care.
+Always confirm a provider is in-network before non-emergency care.

 Plan Types: HMO, PPO, EPO, HDHP